-Thomas Cody Prang, Assistant Professor in the Department of Anthropology, and colleagues examined the skeletal remains of the hominid Ardi
+Thomas Cody Prang, assistant professor of anthropology, and his colleagues examined the skeletal remains of the hominid Ardi

 Researchers have compared the shape of Ardi's hand to hundredsother hand samples representing recent humans, great apes, and dry-nosed primates to compare the type of locomotor behavior used in the earliest hominins (fossil human relatives).

-“The shape of the bones reflects adaptation to certainhabits or lifestyle - for example, the movement of primates.
-By establishing links between bone shape and the behavior of living forms, we can draw inferences about the behavior of extinct species such as the ardiptecs, ”explains study author Thomas Cody Prang.
+"The shape of the bones reflects adaptationto certain habits or lifestyles for example, the movement of primates.
+By establishing connections between bone shape and the behavior of living forms, we can draw conclusions about the behavior of extinct species such as Ardiptecines,” explains study author Thomas Cody Prang.

-In addition, scientists have found evidence of a largeevolutionary "leap" between Ardi's hand and the hands of all later hominins, including the species Lucy (Australopithecus).
-This "leap" came at a critical juncture when the hominins evolved to adapt to a more human form of upright walking.
-Examination of the skeleton has provided scientists with the earliest evidence of hominin stone tool making and use.
+In addition, scientists have found evidence of largeevolutionary "leap" between Ardi's hand and the hands of all later hominins, including Lucy's species (Australopithecus).
+This "leap" occurred at a critical moment when hominins were evolving to adapt to a more human-like form of upright walking.
+Study of the skeleton has given scientists the earliest evidence of hominin stone tool making and use.

 The fact that Ardi represents an earlier phase in human evolutionary history is important because it potentially sheds light on the species of ancestors from which humans and chimpanzees descended.